-Our campus houses two nursing skills laboratories utilized by our Vocational Nursing and Nurse

-Assistant programs as well as one medical skills laboratory utilized by our Medical Assistant laboratory program.
-One nursing skills is equipped with two hospital and other well beds, two simulation patient-care mannequins equipped laboratory supplies.
+Our campus houses two nursing skills laboratories utilized by our Vocational Nursing and Nurse Assistant programs as well as one medical skills laboratory utilized by our Medical Assistant program.
+One nursing skills laboratory equipped with hospital two beds, simulation patient-care mannequins and other well equipped laboratory supplies.
 Another larger nursing skills laboratory is furnished with three additional hospital beds, two additional simulation patient-care mannequins, a steel medicine cart, steel storage cabinets, and other well-furnished laboratory supplies.
 The medical skills laboratory is also well equipped with three patient examination tables, an autoclave, centrifuge, micro hematocrit centrifuge, electrocardiogram machine and other current equipment/supplies applicable to curricular offerings requiring laboratory instruction and training.